-On the basis of Jacobs' advice, we accept that the project is prudent and efficient.
+On the basis of Jacobs' advice, we agree that the project is prudent and efficient.

-Table 24 South Trees Pipe Bridge structural refurbishment (\$m)
+Table 26 South Trees Pipe Bridge structural refurbishment (\$m)

-3.5.4 Offline storage and repump station
+4.5.4 Offline storage and repump station

 This project involves constructing a 1,200 ML offline storage and repump station at Toolooa, between Awoonga Dam and Toolooa Reservoir.
+The storage would provide supply to meet GAWB's demand for 14 days.
 The project was identified through a risk assessment in relation to the reliance of GAWB's delivery network on the daily operation of the ADPS.